gabe-serna/songscribe-api/README.md

 To exit, press `ctrl + C` on Windows or `cmd + C` on Mac

+Visit `/docs` for a list of all available endpoints with details, along with tools for testing the endpoint.

 ### Endpoints

 #### `/split-audio`
 **Method**: `POST`